 The Small Claims Court is established by the Small Claims Act 2016.
 This a subordinate court in the structure of the court system in Kenya under Article 169 (1) of the Constitution with a monetary jurisdiction of matters not exceeding Kshs1 million.

-The Judiciary partners with governmental, non-governmental and private sector players in the areas of Research & Policy Development with a focus to focus on Judiciary Social Transformation through Access to Justice (STAJ).
+The Judiciary partners with governmental, non-governmental and private sector players in the areas of Research & Policy Development with a focus on Judiciary Social Transformation through Access to Justice (STAJ).